jina-ai/faq/faq_main.md

 ## How can I fetch pre-built Executors from Jina Hub?

 We provide three ways of using pre-build Executors from the Jina Hub.
 The first way is using the Executor, the second way is used in a Flow via Docker, and the third way is used in a Flow via the source code.
-To see the code snippets and understand the syntax, please visit https://docs.jina.ai/advanced/hub/use-hub-executor/.
+[Visit here to see the code snippets and understand the syntax](https://docs.jina.ai/advanced/hub/use-hub-executor/).

 ## How to upload my Executor on Jina Hub?